 Artificial Intelligence 101

-This section provides an Artifical Intelligence 101, including a basic overview, as summary of Supervised, Unsupervised and Reinforcement Learning, as well as Deep Learning and Artificial Neural Networks.
+This section provides an Artifical Intelligence 101, including a basic overview, a summary of Supervised, Unsupervised and Reinforcement Learning, as well as Deep Learning and Artificial Neural Networks.

 Artificial Intelligence (AI) is not a new concept.
 Over the last couple of decades, it has experienced several hype cycles, which alternated with phases of disillusionment and funding cuts ("AI winter").
-The massive investments into AI by today`s hyperscalers and other companies has significantly fueled the progress made with AI, with many practical applications now being deployed.
+The massive investments into AI by today's hyperscalers and other companies have significantly fueled the progress made with AI, with many practical applications now being deployed.

 Many modern AI methods are based on advanced statistical methods.
 However, finding a commonly accepted definition of AI is not easy.
 A quip in Tesler's Theorem says "AI is whatever hasn't been done yet".
 As computers are becoming increasingly capable, tasks previously considered to require intelligence are later often removed from the definition of AI.
 The traditional problems of AI research include reasoning, knowledge representation, planning, learning, natural language processing, perception, and the ability to move and manipulate objects .

-Probably the currently most relevant AI method is Machine Learning (ML).
-ML refers to a set of algorithms which improve automatically through experience and by the use of data.
-Within ML, an important category is Deep Learning (DL), which utilizes so-called multi-layered neural networks.
+Most likely the currently most relevant AI method is Machine Learning (ML).
+ML refers to a set of algorithms that improve automatically through experience and by the use of data.
+Within ML, an important category is Deep Learning (DL), which utilizes so called multi-layered neural networks.
 Deep Learning includes Deep Neural Networks (DNNs) and Convolutional Neural Networks (CNNs), amongst others.
 See below for an example of a CNN.

 The models are trained on these labeled data sets, and can then be applied to previously unknown observations.
-The supervised learning algorithm produces an inference function to make predictions about new, unseen observations which are provided as input.
-The model can be improved further by comparing its actual output with the intended output: So-called "backward propagation" of errors.
+The supervised learning algorithm produces an inference function to make predictions about new, unseen observations that are provided as input.
+The model can be improved further by comparing its actual output with the intended output: so-called "backward propagation" of errors.